2014 FTP JOINT PARTNERING EVENT FOR HORIZON 2020

 Who should participate?

-All forest, forestry and forest-based sector related researchers from European Union Member States and from Associated countries (Norway, Switzerland, Israel etc.), as they can fully participate in Horizon 2020 projects and the COST Programme.
+All forest, forestry and forest-based sector related researchers from European Union Member States, Associated Countries (Norway, Iceland, Israel, etc.) and from third countries (Switzerland, Montenegro, Albania etc.) as they can fully participate in Horizon 2020 projects and the COST Programme.

 - public bodies,

-interested in participating in research projects and/or COST Actions are welcome to this partnering event.
-The activities, competences and interest can range from forest ecology, climate change and forest management to forest-based products and forest-based industry processes.
+…interested in participating in research projects and/or COST Actions are welcome to this partnering event.
+The activities, competences and interest may range from forest ecology, climate change and forest management to forest-based products and forest-based industry processes, including the timber industry, building with wood, the pulp and paper industry and biorefinery.

 How does it work?

-Partnering events are ideal platforms for people, working in similar areas, to meet, discuss and even start ideas for proposals.
-It will provide project coordinators with an opportunity to discuss project ideas with potential partners, so that consortia can be set up or strengthened, and proposal preparation can be supported.
+Partnering events are ideal platforms for people working in related areas, to meet, discuss and even start ideas for proposals.
+They provide project coordinators with an opportunity to discuss project ideas with potential partners, so that future consortia can be set up or strengthened.

 The partnering event is structured in 3 parts (see PROGRAMME here):

-- Flash presentations of project ideas or competences by participants (max 2-4 mins; time allocated will depend on overall number of presentations)
+- Flash presentations of project ideas or competences by participants (50 time slots only)